 Let us take a look at some pairs of images.
-You can use the slider bar right and left to see before or after states of each pair.
-What these states represent are clearly indicated above each image.
+You can move the slider bar right and left to see the before or after states of each pair.
+What these states represent are indicated above each image.
 You should note the following:

 - The image is a 100% crop from a digital capture

 - The parts that need sharpening are the eye and eyelashes, the eyebrow, and the hair

 - The part that should be protected is the skin

 - When a reasonable amount of sharpening applied the difference between edge-masked or with no mask is negligible

 - When aggressive sharpening is needed (which is not in this case but presented to show the results) edge masking has a beneficial effect

 - I applied the same parameters to the lighten and darken components in the smart filter to make comparisons easier

 To start with, let me present a pair of images sharpened with the same parameters, A=300, R=1 T=0.
 The Before-image is without the edge mask, and the After-image is with the edge mask applied.
 Keep in mind that even with the edge mask applied, this is probably too much sharpening.
 That said, the sharpening on the eyelashes remains essentially the same with or without the edge mask while the skin sharpening is suppressed with the edge mask applied (after state).

 Now let us take a look at another pair where A=200, R=0.5, T=0.
 Again, the before state represents without, and the after state represents with the edge mask applied.
 You will note that the skin is not overly sharpened even without the edge mask applied.
 However, if the skin area showed some noise, sharpening would make it more visible and the edge mask would be quite beneficial.